-Langport Town Council is made up of 11 councillors, who are all unpaid volunteers.
+Langport Town Council is made up of 11 councillors, while holding a ‘public office’ they are all unpaid.
 Councillors are elected for a maximum term of office of 4 years, with the next election due in May 2019.
 Councillors only represent the residents of the Parish of Langport, the residents of the Parish of Huish Episcopi being represented by their own Parish Council.
 Information about the powers and duties of parish (and town) councils can be found here.

-Meetings are normally held on the first Tuesday of the month, at 7.30pm in the ground floor meeting room of Langport Town Hall, Bow Street.
-You can find the agendas and minutes of Town Council meetings here, and of Committees here.
+Meetings are normally held on the third Tuesday of the month, at 7.00pm in the ground floor meeting room of Langport Town Hall, Bow Street TA10 9PR.